nam-t24/Senior-CS-Project/README.md

 ### Database types
 `/database.types.ts`
 Created and updated using Supabase CLI type generation.
 Makes it easier to recognize data from Supabase queries.
-I just run the CLI command everytime we expand the database lol